sigstore/docs/content/en/cosign/overview.md

 Cosign is useful not only for containers and container-related artifacts; it can also be used for other file types.

-To learn how to sign SBOMs, WASM modules, Tekton bundles and more, review the [Signing Other Types](/cosign/other_types) section.
-For basic blobs, review the [Working with blobs](working_with_blobs) section.
+To learn how to sign SBOMs, WASM modules, Tekton bundles and more, review [Signing Other Types](/cosign/other_types/).
+For basic blobs, review [Working with Blobs](/cosign/working_with_blobs/).

 ### SCM Integration

 Cosign integrates natively with source code management (SCM) systems like GitHub and GitLab.
-You can use the official [GitHub Actions Cosign installer](https://github.com/marketplace/actions/cosign-installer) or use `cosign` to generate and work safely with [SCM secrets](git_support) with native API integration.
+You can use the official [GitHub Actions Cosign installer](https://github.com/marketplace/actions/cosign-installer) or use `cosign` to generate and work safely with [SCM secrets](/cosign/git_support/) with native API integration.

 ### Attestations

 In addition to signatures, Cosign can be used with [In-Toto Attestations](https://github.com/in-toto/attestation).

 Attestations provide an additional semantic-layer on top of plain cryptographic signatures that can be used in policy systems.